JMRMEDEV/amazon-q-gpt-mcp-server/README.md

 #### `get_agent_status`
 Get current agent status and conversation information.

-## Web Search Simulation
+## Web Search Integration

-The agent includes simulated web search functionality that triggers:
+The agent includes real web search functionality powered by DuckDuckGo that triggers:
 - **Version Checks**: When asking about current versions, latest releases, or updates
 - **API Documentation**: When requesting API docs, references, or endpoints
 - **Failed Attempts**: After 3 unsuccessful solution attempts on the same topic

-*Note: Currently uses simulated search results.
-Replace `performWebSearch()` method with actual web search API for real functionality.*
+The search provides live results including titles, URLs, and snippets from DuckDuckGo, giving the agent access to current information for better responses.

+**Benefits of DuckDuckGo Integration:**
+- No API keys required (completely free)
+- No rate limiting or bot detection issues
+- Privacy-focused search without tracking
+- Reliable results for development topics
+- Automatic fallback to simulated results if search fails

 ## Agent Capabilities